A dynamically-typed multi-paradigm interpreted programming language.

 Resulting methan0l-<OS_NAME><BITS>.tar.gz

-will be located in build
+will be located in build directory.

 Tools